Emoto13/gallery/README.md

 2. Install XAMPP from the official website [more info here](https://www.apachefriends.org/download.html)
 3. Run SQL server and Apache server from XAMPP
 4. Clone this repository into (XAMPP directory)/htdocs
-5. Source "web_gallery.sql" into your MySQL instance.
+5. Source "setup_tables.sql" into your MySQL instance.
 (You might need to update "config.php" according to your instance e.g username, password, image directory etc.)
 6. Open http://localhost/gallery/client/index.php and you should be able to see the project in your browser